.NET HELP

 C# Round double to int (How It Works For Developers): Figure 2 - IronPDF licensing page

 Rounding double to int in C# is a versatile process, influenced by the nature of the double value, the context of the rounding, and the precision required in the application.
 Whether using Math.Round for nearest integral rounding, explicit conversion for direct truncation, or other methods like Math.Floor and Math.Ceiling for specific rounding directions, C# provides methods to handle rounding double values effectively.
-IronPDF has a free trial pricing of IronPDF starts from $749.
+IronPDF has a free trial of IronPDF and pricing starts from $749.

 < PREVIOUS